-Marianne has more than 30 years experience working in, and consulting to, government, regulators and industry.
-She has worked in a broad range of areas including energy and climate change policy, and economic regulation.
+Marianne is the Executive Director of ACIL Allen’s Melbourne Office.
+She has more than 30 years experience working in, and consulting to, government, regulators and industry and has worked in a broad range of areas including energy and climate change policy, and economic regulation.

-Since joining ACIL Allen Consulting in 2010, Marianne has led a variety of projects including:
+Since joining ACIL Allen in 2010, Marianne has led a variety of projects including:

 - provided energy policy advice on a range of issues including electricity pricing (wholesale and retail), feed-in tariffs, emissions trading, renewable energy, energy efficiency, demand management, distributed generation and smart meters